ALive-research/Slicer-Liver/paper.md

 improved patient outcomes.

 **Improved Classification of Liver Segments**
-As part of the ALive project, our study introduces a novel approach to segmenting liver functional segments \autoref{fig:3}.
+The functionality of SlicerLiver also includes a novel approach to segment liver functional segments [@d'Albenzio:2023] \autoref{fig:3}.
 The method uses the liver morphology, the interior vascular network, and user-defined landmarks to provide enhanced flexibility in marker placement, distinguishing it from existing methods.
 By